UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-24-notes-lecture2.md

 \end{eqnarray}
 where $(i \sim\_\rho j) = 1$ if there is a $B\in\rho$ s.t. $\\{i,j\\}\subseteq B$, and $(i \sim\_\rho j) = 0$ otherwise.

-In other words, a loss of one is incurred each time either: (1) two points are assumed to be in the same cluster when they should not, or (2) two points are assumed to be in different clusters when they should be in the same cluster.
+In other words, a loss of one is incurred each time either: (1) two points are assigned to the same cluster when they belong in separate clusters, or (2) two points are assigned to different clusters when they should be in the same cluster.

 <img src="{{ site.url }}/images/Randloss.jpg" alt="Drawing" style="width: 300px;"/>